TENNLab-UTK/framework-open/markdown/python_build.md

 ```

-Will be able to access the TennLab frameworks functions.
+Will be able to access the TennLab framework's modules.

 To exit the python environment just do: